Ecommerce in Brazil: Market and Industry Overview

 Even if there were some turbulent times within politics and for the economy in Brazil, things are getting better and Brazilians purchasing power grew 3% in 2017.
 With a huge consumer market eager to purchase international goods and services, and where foreign culture is really present among a young population, Brazil is drawing the attention of savvy brands all over the world.

 Just so you know, half of the Brazilian population (around 100 million people) have purchased on international websites at least once, according to E-bit.

-Ecommerce giants like AliExpress and Wish are investing significantly in this market, since it is cheaper for Brazilian consumers to buy from these international websites than from domestic shops, due to the elevated prices local stores need to charge because of the high taxation cost inflicted on them.
+Ecommerce giants like AliExpress and Light in the Box are investing significantly in this market, since it is cheaper for Brazilian consumers to buy from these international websites than from domestic shops, due to the elevated prices local stores need to charge because of the high taxation cost inflicted on them.

 We get that conquering a new market raises doubts and poses real challenges, but I’d like to show you that these challenges can be easily overcome with some planning and perseveration, and that Brazil can be the solution to stagnated online sales.